biscuits99/rp-video-manager/README.md

 # rp-video-manager

-Video output tool by Floob
+Video Manager tool by Floob

-v0.1 27-05-2015

-Initial release, SNES only.

-v0.2 29-05-2015

-Added more systems and shader options

-Overlays made by "patl"

-Shader tweak by "patrickm"

 www.smartretro.co.uk/forums

 Tool to quickly update video modes in RetroPie.
 This will swap between default, shaders and overlays.
+Designed to emulate a CRT experience on a hi-def TV.
 Currently only supports RetroPie 3 beta 2.
 And it WILL overwrite any custom edits you may have made to system specific retroarch.cfg files.

 Installation